The bib pickup will be at Décathlon Boisbriand sports store, 2525 Rue d’Annemasse, Boisbriand, Qc J7H 0A3 – Highway 15, Exit 20

 Portable toilets are available at departure areas, at the bus boarding area, at various points along the course and at the finish line.

 The time limit to complete the half-marathon is 2h45.
-The time limit is calculated from the last start.

 Parking spaces are limited in Piedmont (1/2 marathon) and Val-David (marathon).
 This is why it is highly recommended to take the bus to get to your start line.
 Deadline to purchase your bus ticket is September 01.